katsaii/gml-prelude/examples/functions.md

 This code will compose the two functions `string_upper` and `show_message` into a new method which prints a message in capital case.

-### Currying
+## Partial Application (Currying)

-Currying is the process of passing arguments individually to a function.
-This allows you to create domain specific variants of a function by only passing the first couple of arguments before-hand.
-For example, let's say you have a script which draws your player sprite:
+Currying is the concept of being able to pass arguments to a function either individually, or together.
+This allows you to create domain-specific variants of a function by only applying the first couple of argument before-hand.
+For example, let's say you have a function which draws your player sprite:

 ```js
 function draw_player(_x, _y, _xscale, _yscale, _rot, _colour, _alpha) {